ExPLoSiVe1988/cloudflare-telegram-bot/README.md

 ## ✨ Features

 ### 🚀 Advanced Monitoring & High Availability
-*   ⚡ **High-Speed Concurrent Monitoring**: The monitoring engine checks all unique IPs across all policies **simultaneously**, reducing outage detection time from minutes to seconds.
+*   ⚡ **High-Speed Concurrent Monitoring**: The monitoring engine checks all unique IPs across all policies **simultaneously**, reducing detection time from minutes to seconds.
 *   🛡️ **Automatic Failover (High Availability)**: Continuously monitors your primary servers from multiple locations worldwide.
 If downtime is detected, it automatically switches DNS records to your backup IPs.
 *   🚦 **Advanced Weighted Load Balancing**:
     *   **Weighted IP Pools**: Assign numerical weights to each IP in a pool (e.g., `1.1.1.1:2, 2.2.2.2:1`) to distribute traffic proportionally based on server capacity or cost.
     *   **Two Intelligent Rotation Algorithms**: Choose your preferred strategy—**Weighted Random** for organic distribution or **Weighted Round-Robin** for precise, sequential balancing.
 *   🔄 **Automatic Failback**: Once a primary server is stable again, the bot automatically switches traffic back.
-*   ⚙️ **Complete In-Bot Management**: All Failover and Load Balancing policies are fully manageable (add, edit, delete) through the settings menu.
+*   📊 **On-Demand Reporting & Log Management**:
+    *   Generate monitoring reports for custom timeframes (24 hours, 7 days, 30 days).
+    *   Configure automatic log deletion policies to manage data retention.

-### ⚙️ Advanced DNS Management & UX
+### ⚙️ Advanced DNS & User Management
+*   **🏷️ Zone & Record Aliases**: Assign friendly display names to both your zones (domains) and individual records for much easier identification and management.
 *   **📤 Move & Copy Records Between Zones**: Easily migrate a DNS record from one zone to another, even **across different Cloudflare accounts**, directly within the bot.
-Choose to either move the record or just create a copy.
 *   **🔄 Convert Record Types**: Change the type of an existing record (e.g., from `CNAME` to `A`) on the fly without needing to delete and recreate it.
-*   **🎨 Revamped User Interface (HTML)**: A complete migration to HTML formatting for all bot messages, resulting in a cleaner, more professional interface with no distracting characters.
-*   **👥 Multi-Admin & Multi-Account Support**: Authorize multiple users and manage DNS across several Cloudflare accounts.
-*   **🐳 Easy Docker Deployment**: Get the bot running in minutes with a fully automated installation script.
+*   **👥 Advanced User Management**:
+    *   **Super Admins** (from `.env`) can manage **Regular Admins** directly within the bot.
+    *   Manage a separate list of **Notification Recipients** who receive alerts without having admin privileges.
 *   **👥 Bulk Actions**: Select multiple records to delete or change their IP address all at once.
 *   **💾 Backup & Restore**: Create and restore `.json` backups for any of your zones.

+### 🤖 General Bot & UX Features
+*   **🎨 Revamped User Interface (HTML)**: A complete migration to HTML formatting for all bot messages, resulting in a cleaner, more professional interface.
+*   **🐳 Smart & Safe Installation Script**: The management script now warns you before overwriting settings on reinstall and offers to create a backup.
+*   **👥 Multi-Account Support**: Manage DNS across several Cloudflare accounts.
 *   **🌍 Multi-Language**: Full support for English and Persian (فارسی).

 ---